Toxin

 Pharmacokinetics

-Peak serum level at 4 hours after ingestion
+Peak serum level at 1 to 4 hours after ingestion

 Findings